Code-Institute-Submissions/premier-league-memory-game/ReadMe.md

 *	Body text on the page will give instructions on how to play the game.
 *	Timer appears on the page to tell the user how long it takes to complete the game.
 The timer starts when the user clicks on the ‘Start Game’ button and end when the user clicks on the ‘End Game’ button’
 *	Start Game button on the page starts the timer which will start the game.
-*	End Game button on the page will stop the timer and end the game.
 *	There will be 16 playing cards appearing on the page which will be a grid of 4 horizontal and 4 vertical.
 They will appear as the back of a playing card and when they are click they will turn around to reveal a club badge.

 ## Features to implement in the future
+* I will make sure the last card turns over correctly when the user completes the game.
+I will make sure the grid refreshes when they click on the 'OK' on the alert message instead of having to refresh the brower page.
 *	I will set up a rating system so the user will be given a rating on how well they did determined on how many click it took them in what space of time.
 *	I will add a leader board so each time a player finishes the game they will be able to input there details onto a leader board.
 They can see how they compare to theirs friends etc.
 *	I will create more badge game so the user can pick what sport etc. that they know and prefer to play.
 The next one to do will be a basketball game as I know there would be high demand for that.